manjunath-ab/llm_automata/rag_with_snowflake_documentation/README.md

 ![image](https://github.com/manjunath-ab/snowflake_sensei/assets/114261603/9a0c0f5f-cdcd-49d0-bd25-5e0f8d5b6dfc)

+### Uploading Snowflake Docs to Pinecone Vector Database

+To enhance the retrieval capabilities and ensure a robust dataset, we will upload Snowflake documents to our Pinecone vector database.
+This will enable efficient and accurate vector searches.

+#### Steps to Upload Documents

+1. **Install Necessary Libraries**:
+   - Ensure you have the necessary libraries installed

+2. **Set Up Pinecone**:
+   - Sign up for a Pinecone account if you don't have one.
+   - Create an index in your Pinecone dashboard.

+3. **Vectorize and Upload Documents**:
+   - Replace the placeholder Pinecone API key in your script with your actual Pinecone API key.
+   - Run the script provided to vectorize your documents and upload them to Pinecone.

+NOTE: Make sure to replace the pinecone and tavily api keys.

 ## Corrective-RAG (CRAG) Strategy

 CRAG is an advanced strategy for Retrieval-Augmented Generation (RAG) that enhances the retrieval process by incorporating self-reflection and self-grading on the retrieved documents.
 The goal is to ensure high relevance and accuracy of the documents used for generation.
 The process follows these steps: